 Consequences of selling or intending to sell an imitation controlled substance can include:

-However, violation of 18-18-422 C.R.S. becomes a Colorado level 3 drug felony when an adult distributes an imitation controlled substance to a minor and the adult is at least two years older than the minor.
+However, a violation of 18-18-422 C.R.S. becomes a Colorado level 3 drug felony when an adult distributes an imitation controlled substance to a minor and the adult is at least two years older than the minor.

 As a level 3 drug felony, sale of an imitation drug can be punished by: